4-2-5 Defense Football Coaching Guide

 Positions In The 4-2-5 Defense

-4 Defensive Linemen: These guys are the ones that attack the offensive line.
+These players are the ones that attack the offensive line.
 They must be quick and strong, decide what to do, and fit in with their linemen for a good push.

 The defensive lineman should have a great first step and use their hands well.
 The defensive lineman is often separated by two defensive ends and two defensive tackles.